k3nz0/Warka/README.md

 # Warka -- Your React e-ink Display

+Warka is a framework for building e-ink displays using React as a frontend and Python as a backend.
+The ESP32 is used to fetch a screenshot file from the backend server and display it in the e-ink display.

 Warka has 3 components:

 1. Frontend that is displayed in the e-ink paper, coded in React